 Your Host Family is required to pay $500 toward your tuition expenses during your year.

 Many Au Pair weekend courses cost $500-600.
 However, even if your Host Family has paid ~50% of your education stipend, a weekend course is still a great deal.
 You get both education credits and a travel experience out of the trip.
-Plus, Au Pair weekend courses can be an affordable way to travel and meet other Au Pairs.
+Plus, weekend Au Pair classes can be an affordable way to travel and meet other Au Pairs.

 Any required travel for the weekend course will likely be at your own expense.

 Host Families are required to enable Au Pairs to get to and from campus for regular university courses.
-However, most Host Families are not willing or able to cover the cost of airfare or a bus ticket out of state.
+However, for Au Pair weekend classes with travel requirements, most Host Families are not willing or able to cover the cost of airfare or a bus ticket out of state.
 Many weekend courses do not include housing, either.

 You might need to coordinate with your Host Family to accommodate the class schedule.